MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgShareSharedDriveItemSharedDriveItem.md

                   - `[Position <String>]`: Represents the position of the legend on the chart.
 The possible values are: Top, Bottom, Left, Right, Corner, Custom.
                   - `[Visible <Boolean?>]`: A boolean value the represents the visibility of a ChartLegend object.
                 - `[Name <String>]`: Represents the name of a chart object.
-                - `[Series <IMicrosoftGraphWorkbookChartSeries1[]>]`: Represents either a single series or collection of series in the chart.
+                - `[Series <IMicrosoftGraphWorkbookChartSeries[]>]`: Represents either a single series or collection of series in the chart.
 Read-only.
                   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
                   - `[Format <IMicrosoftGraphWorkbookChartSeriesFormat>]`: workbookChartSeriesFormat
                     - `[(Any) <Object>]`: This indicates any property can be added to this object.